Oladipupoak/Oladipupoak/README.md

 - 🌱 I’m currently learning Data Structures and algorithms
 - 👯 I’m currently working on CareerWise and a few other projects
 - 🥅 2023 Goals: Improve my skills and build more projects
-- ⚡ Fun fact: I love to listen to music a lot and play games
+- ⚡ Fun fact: I love to keeping streaks!

 ### Connect with me: